Bariatric Surgery and Binge Eating Disorder

 What is bariatic surgery?

 The purpose of bariatric surgery is to alter the stomach and/or intestines to create a dramatic decrease in body weight.
-The resulting rapid reduction in body weight has made it a popular option for treating obesity, but in addition, it frequently addresses a host of medical conditions such as type 2 diabetes mellitus, cardiovascular disease, dyslipidemia, hypertension, gall stones, gastroesophageal reflux disease, obstructive sleep apnea and degenerative joint disease.
-Weight loss surgeries can be life changing—and lifesaving—to many individuals who undergo them.
+The resulting rapid reduction in body weight has made it a popular option for addressing a host of medical conditions, but in addition, it frequently addresses a host of medical conditions such as type 2 diabetes mellitus, cardiovascular disease, dyslipidemia, hypertension, gall stones, gastroesophageal reflux disease, obstructive sleep apnea and degenerative joint disease.
+Weight loss surgeries can be life-changing—and lifesaving—to many individuals who undergo them.

 Bariatric surgeries are increasing each year in the United States.
 In 2016, there were an estimated 216,000 bariatric surgeries, about 10% more than the year before (1).
 The most commonly performed surgery is vertical sleeve gastrectomy, making up nearly 60% of all bariatric surgeries (2).
 In this procedure, the stomach is surgically altered so that approximately 20-25% of the stomach remains in use.
 Typically patients see a reduction of up to 95% of excess weight in the first year and up to 75% after five years (3).
 This procedure is permanent and cannot be reversed.
 Complications can arise in an estimated 13% of the procedures (4).
 These include nausea, vomiting, gallstone formation, reflux, nutritional deficiencies, dumping syndrome and substance abuse.